A Simple Guide for Writing a GREAT Character Backstory

 But in an RPG, it’s a literal roll of the dice.

-Oh, hey, Travis.
+Oh, hey, Tommy.
 Nice job on that one, buddy.
 You rolled a natty 20.

 So bookmark this article and keep it in mind next time you are writing a backstory for a character.
 Complexity is the enemy of clarity, so keep a backstory simple.
 Again, this is the only sentence that matters: Your character had a problem, then met a guide who gave them a plan that called them to action.